wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/introduction-self-guided.md

 ## Introduction

-This workshop is designed to teach you about the Azure AI Agents Service and the associated [Python SDK](https://learn.microsoft.com/python/api/overview/azure/ai-projects-readme?context=%2Fazure%2Fai-services%2Fagents%2Fcontext%2Fcontext&view=azure-python-preview){:target="_blank"}.
+This workshop is designed to teach you about the Azure AI Agents Service and the associated SDK.
 It consists of multiple labs, each highlighting a specific feature of the Azure AI Agents Service.
 The labs are meant to be completed in order, as each one builds on the knowledge and work from the previous lab.

 ## Prerequisites